lprhodes/homebridge-broadlink-rm/README.md

 # Homebridge Broadlink RM [TV+AC File Fork]

+# Please use the fork of [kiwi-cam](https://github.com/kiwi-cam/homebridge-broadlink-rm).
+This fork is inactive due to not using this plugin anymore.

 # About this fork

 This fork adds support for the TV type indroduced in iOS 12.2.
 I'm only give support for this specific accessory type!